 PROCESS OF REGISTRATION OF A COMPANY IN UKRAINE

-● Business to be carried out is unknown.
+● In this guideline we don't know what business to be carried.
 Therefore, we cannot tell now whether your business needs to obtain licenses, special permits etc., as well as whether the company needs to be registered at a real brick & wall office or a legal/formal/post address will be enough.

 ● In this guideline we envisage an option when a company will be founded by 1 shareholder - a foreign national citizen (hereinafter the “Foreigner”).